AqwamCreates/DataPredict/docs/TermsAndConditions.md

 ## Commercial Use Conditions

-* The Library can be utilized for both internal and external commercial purposes under the condition that all source codes, data, arts, models, videos, audios, music, or any other assets that interact with the Library, whether directly or indirectly, must be released and distributed to the public under the MIT license for all versions permanently and immediately.
-Such assets must also be placed in areas that are approved by the Licensor.
-While waiting for approval from the Licensor, the User must place them in areas that are commonly viewed by the general public.

 * For the purposes of this Agreement, "interaction" shall include, but is not limited to:

   * Direct Usage: Any instance where the Library is explicitly called, linked, imported, compiled, or otherwise included as part of another program, application, system, or project.